Dundee chosen for £190m battery megafactory – Daily Business

 Thurso remains a core manufacturing facility focused on production of AMTE’s cells and developing next generation cell technologies.

-AMTE said the proposed factory at Dundee paves the way for AMTE to rapidly scale up to mass-manufacturing volumes.
+Stock market quoted AMTE said the proposed factory at Dundee paves the way for it to rapidly scale up to mass-manufacturing volumes.

 Due to the high value nature of AMTE’s products, a factory can be profitable at a smaller scale than the size of factories at multiple GWh size, benefiting from quicker commissioning time, more flexibility in location, requiring less investment and a faster path to profitability.